County Borough of Stockport: Coat of arms

 On 5 December 1932, the county borough obtained a grant of arms and crest from the College of Arms.
 This consisted of the unofficial arms within a gold bordure or border.
-On the bordure were placed three garbs or wheatsheaves and three double-headed eagles.
+On the bordure were placed three garbs (wheatsheaves) and three double-headed eagles.
 The garbs represented the county of Cheshire, while the eagles were taken from the arms of the de Eton family.
 The crest was a representation of the town's medieval castle.

-On 1 December 1959 an additional grant of supporters was made.
+On 1 December 1959, an additional grant of supporters was made.
 These were two white lions each with a gold and red collar in a "vairy" pattern.
 The lions were from the arms of the de Warren family who held the manor of Stockport until 1826.
 The vair pattern was from the arms of the Ferrers family, Earls of Derby.
 A disc hung from the collar of each lion: one bearing the red Lancashire rose, the other a Cheshire garb.

 The full blazon of the arms was as follows:

 Azure semée of cross crosslets three lozenges Or; a bordure of the last charged with three garbs and as many double headed eagles displayed alternately of the first.
 And for a Crest: issuant from a mural crown Or a mount vert, thereon a castle with two towers proper.
 Mantled azure, doubled Or.
 Supporters: On either side a lion argent that to the dexter gorged with a collar vairy Or and gules pendent therefrom by a chain gold a plate charged with a rose gules barbed and seeded proper; that to the sinister likewise collared and pendent from the collar by a like chain a hurt charged with a garb also gold.